Bahamas Pet Import Requirements

 Find a Licensed Veterinarian

-Before beginning any pet export procedure, make sure your veterinarian is approved by the governing veterinarian authority in your pet’s country of origin.
+Before beginning any pet export procedure, make sure your veterinarian is approved by the governing veterinary authority in your pet’s country of origin.
 Your veterinarian should work for or is licensed by the agency of the government that is responsible for the movement of live animals.

 Quarantine for Pets Entering the Bahamas

 There will be no quarantine imposed on your pet when entering the Bahamas if pet import regulations detailed here are met.
 If your pet does not conform to the regulations as stated below, it will be subject to quarantine, returned to the origination country, or euthanized.
-The importer will be responsible all costs involved.
+The importer will be responsible for all costs involved.

 All steps required to conform to the Bahamas pet import requirements must be completed in the origination country.
 Complete steps 1-6 in the order given.